London Air Travel » British Airways News & Operational Updates »

 The Club World cabin features BA’s original “yin-yang” business class bed in a 2-4-2 configuration.
 There are no plans to add BA’s newest cabin, the Club Suite, to Gatwick aircraft.

-Gatwick Boeing 777s were refurbished in 2018 and 2019 to add a larger World Traveller Plus premium economy cabin and to increase seating in World Traveller economy from 9 to 10 abreast.
+Gatwick Boeing 777s have been refurbished to add a larger World Traveller Plus premium economy cabin and to increase seating in World Traveller economy from 9 to 10 abreast.